-Located 90 kilometers northwest of Madrid, Segovia is a charming and historical town.
-The city is famous for its 28m tall Roman Aqueduct.
-A UNESCO World Heritage Site, this massive 894m long feat of engineering dates back to the late 1st century and is a sight to behold.
+Located 90 kilometres northwest of Madrid, Segovia is a charming and historical town.
+The city is famous for its 28-meter-tall Roman aqueduct.
+A UNESCO World Heritage Site, this massive 894-meter long feat of engineering dates back to the late first century and is a sight to behold.

 But that’s not the city’s only draw.
 Segovia is also home to a spectacular Alcazar, quaint narrow streets, and delightful bakeries, cafes, and restaurants.
 It’s easy to travel to Segovia from both Madrid and the city’s main airport.
 Here are the recommended travel options: